MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ## <a name="deque"></a> `deque`

-Constructs a deque of a specific size, or with elements of a specific value, or with a specific allocator, or as a copy of all or part of some other deque.
+Constructs a `deque` of a specific size, or with elements of a specific value, or with a specific allocator, or as a copy of all or part of some other `deque`.

 ```cpp
 deque();